magento/devdocs/guides/v2.1/test/js/test_js-unit.md

   ...
 {% endhighlight %}

 ## Step 4.
-Use PhpStorm to run unit tests {#phpstorm}
+Use PHPStorm to run unit tests {#phpstorm}

-After the PHP interpreter runs for the first time, you can [run the JavaScript unit tests from the PhpStorm IDE][PhpStorm].
+After the PHP interpreter runs for the first time, you can [run the JavaScript unit tests from the PHPStorm IDE][PHPStorm].

-Complete these steps to use PhpStorm to run unit tests:
+Complete these steps to use PHPStorm to run unit tests:

 1. [Install the JsTestDriver plugin]
 2. [Start the JsTestDriver server]